 Pillar 3: Collects, tracks and publishes DEI data on its own practices and performance

-Pillar 4: Has a diverse trustee board and staff team, both in terms of demographics and experience
+Pillar 4: Has a diverse Board of Trustees and staff team, both in terms of demographics and experience

 - September - December 2020